GND Filters for Landscape Photographers

-Improve your landscape photography with articles about Graduated Neutral Density Filters, also known as GND Filters.
-GND Filters have a variety of uses in landscape and nature photography.
+Graduated Neutral Density Filters, also known as GND Filters have a variety of uses in landscape and nature photography.
 Graduated Neutral Density Filters reduce the dynamic range of a scene, thereby taming bright lights and balance exposures.
-A GND filter enables the photographer to capture a high dynamic range photo in a single shot.
-This will save the photographer from having to manually blend multiple exposures together during post-processing.
+A GND filter enables landscape photographers to capture a high dynamic range photo in a single shot.
+This will save landscape photographers from having to manually blend multiple exposures together during post-processing.

 The GND filter makes it easier to simultaneously capture the light and dark areas with more detail.
 Normally, GND filters are taller than they are wide and have two distinct parts: a dark section and a completely clear or transparent area.
 Think of a GND filter as a pair of sunglasses where only the glass’s top half is shaded.
 The purpose is to situate the darker part of the filter over the brighter part of your image.
 Shading the bright area reduces the dynamic range of the image.